myscriptbox-org/deb-publish-simple/README.md

 **deb-publish-simple** distro.release ubuntu raring -remove-default

 ### distro-releases -show
+This command shows the default distro/releases to which to publish programs.
+Example:
+**deb-publish-simple** distro-releases -show

 ### file [obj] -show
 This command shows all the default values for **defaults** or **domain**.
 Example:
 **deb-publish-simple** file defaults -show